Stephen Caffrey (actor): Theatre

 Caffrey has performed regularly at the American Conservatory Theater in San Francisco, California.
 In 1997, he performed in Leslie Ayvazian's Singer's Boy, directed by Carey Perloff.

 In 2003, Caffrey replaced Canadian actor Geordie Johnson as Torvald Helmer in a production of A Doll's House due to visa issues as a result of the war on terror.
 In 2004, he was in a production of The Real Thing.
 In 2005, he was Anthony Voysey in David Mamet's adaptation of The Voysey Inheritance.

+Personal life

+Caffrey married actress Amanda Wyss on November 2, 2024.